 When you think about retirement and imagine all the things you want to do at that point in your life, paying down debt never comes to mind.
 Unfortunately, the same doesn’t apply to the many Americans in the United States.
 When you start to think about all the debts you still have pending waiting for you to clear, a migraine can hit you.
-What with the student loan, credit card debt, supporting elderly parents, mortgages or a loan from Northcash, all waiting for you.
+Having debt paying tricks is useful when dealing with any type of credit: the student loan, credit card debt, supporting elderly parents, mortgages or a loan from Northcash.

 A study by the Fidelity Investments found that close to half of all baby boomers that have pensions always retire with debt.
 A demos study done in 2012 also found that the elderly, 65 and above, were the ones who had more credit card debts than any other age group.
 Below is a list of how you can pay down your debt in retirement.